danilo-dcs/lakehouse-R-package/README.md

 - sort_desc (Optional): Boolean value indicating TRUE or FALSE for sorting descendently

 **Returns**
-Returns a table-formatted string with the collections records
+Returns a table-formatted string with the collections records. cat() command is recommended to visualize the formatted table

 ---